Morocco Honeymoon

 Marvel at a dense canopy of palms nestled between ancient, striated cliffs dating back to the Jurassic period, a magical landscape that feels almost timeless.
 Pause along the way to take in the breathtaking vistas, capture memorable photos, and enjoy the serene beauty of this majestic valley.

-Continue travel to the eminent dunes of Erg Chebbi and experience the glory of the Sahara Desert.
-Erg Chebbi is regarded as the gateway to the Grand African Sahara and has some dunes considered the highest sand dunes in North Africa at 350 M elevation.
+Continue to the eminent dunes of Erg Chebbi and experience the glory of the Sahara Desert.
+Erg Chebbi is regarded as the gateway to the Grand African Sahara and has some dunes considered the highest sand dunes in North Africa at 350 metres elevation.

-Meet your camel caravan and the experienced camel man, who will guide your trek to explore the mysterious Sahara sand sea, an alluring and a unique trek that will make your honeymoon Morocco tour a memorable experience.
+Meet your camel caravan and the experienced camel man, who will guide your trek to explore the mysterious Sahara sand sea, an alluring and unique experience that couples absolutely love.

-Enjoy a charming sunset over the Erg Chebbi dunes and spend the night in a Sahara desert camp.
+Enjoy a charming sunset over the Erg Chebbi dunes and spend the night in a luxury Sahara desert camp.
 Enjoy a traditional dinner and relax by the campfire while listening to Berber drum music under the Milky Way stars.
-Experience the quiet beauty of the Sahara desert and a night you’ll always remember.
+There is no better way to experience the magic of a honeymoon in Morocco than falling asleep under a blanket of Sahara stars.

 (Overnight in a Sahara desert camp).

-On the 7th day of your honeymoon Morocco journey, you may climb the sand dunes for a fantastic view of the amazing sunrise in the Sahara Desert, followed by a typical traditional Berber breakfast.
+On Day 7, you may climb the sand dunes for a fantastic view of the amazing sunrise in the Sahara Desert, followed by a typical traditional Berber breakfast.

 Begin your day with an optional ATV Quad excursion through the Sahara Desert.
 Enjoy the exhilaration of speeding through the sands and up the dunes, where you will stop to enjoy a peaceful moment with just sky and sand dunes for as far as you can see.
 You will have a professional guide to ensure your safety.